japanj/pugs-detection/notebooks/README.md

 ## Note
 - **Import libraries** section in each notebook can take up to **5-6 mins** if there is a lot of dependencies.
-- Model training step can take up **1-2 hours** to complete (The estimated time is based on author's laptop hardware and hardware configuration setup in [config.yaml](/config.yaml)).
+- If you are running model training step (`6_model_training.ipynb`), it can take up **1-2 hours** to complete (The estimated time is based on author's laptop hardware and hardware configuration setup in [config.yaml](/config.yaml)).
 Without setting up number of workers and using CPU, model training time can take **up to 9 hours** for each experiment.